-We supply flash storage arrays to provide applications such as OLTP, Databases, Virtualisation for Server or Desktop, VOD, VDI, VR, 3D modelling, video editing, molecular modelling to deliver maximum IOPS and capacity based on the application requirement.
-In order to achieve the performance, enterprise flash arrays achieve, we also need to look at potential bottlenecks in the network to maximise the performance and alleviate any unforeseen issues.
-By deploying an enterprise flash storage array you will typically see a 10x or more performance increase in your system environment which in turn leads to increased productivity.
+All Flash Storage provides outstanding performance compared to hard disk, but in order to achieve the desired performance, we also consider potential bottlenecks in the network in order to maximise the performance and alleviate any unforeseen issues.
+By deploying an enterprise flash storage array, you will typically see a 10x or more performance increase in your system environment which in turn leads to increased productivity.
 Although the cost of flash storage is coming down the cost per Terabyte is still 2-3x that of a comparable disk storage solution.

 Enterprise flash storage capacities are slowly increasing and at present stand at 2TB for an SSD drive, although larger capacity drives have been announced by Seagate and Samsung they are not yet commercially available.
-With hard disk capacities of 14TB and rising and likely to reach 20TB by 2020.
+With hard disk capacities of 16TB and rising and likely to reach 20TB by 2021.
 An SSD flash drive has many benefits over hard disks and these are:

 - Increased Performance